 Thailand has many types of landscape on offer.
 The mountainous regions of the north with its valleys filled with swirling fogs and mists create a stark contrast to the plains of central and northeastern Thailand.
 Eastern Thailand's plains and hills offer fertile land ripe for jungle and agriculture, and as with southern Thailand, offers some of the most attractive beaches and islands on the planet.
 Of course, all this nature is set against Thailand's metropolitan areas; Thailand is home to some major cities, including Bangkok, the country's capital and largest city.

 Phuket is Thailand's largest island, approximately the size of Singapore.
-Phuket nestles in Andaman Sea waters on Thailand's Indian Ocean coastline, located 867 kilometers south of Bangkok.
+Phuket nestles in Andaman Sea waters on Thailand's Indian Ocean coastline, located 867 kilometres south of Bangkok.
 Phuket is blessed with magnificent coves and bays, powdery, palm-fringed white beaches, smaller surrounding islands, hospitable people and seafood, delightful turn-of-the-century Sino-Portuguese architecture; numerous sporting and leisure opportunities; a lush tropical landscape - all of which combine to create a delightful ambience for truly memorable holidays.
 The most famous beaches are Patong, Kata, Karon, Kamala and Nai Harn Beach.
-Phuket and its islands are ideal for sailing, diving & snorkeling, golfing and all kinds of sports and entertainment you can wish for.
-You can also take a trip with a submarine to discover the colorful marine lives under the sea.
-There is plenty of holiday accommodation available ranging from standard bungalows to 5 star hotels.
+Phuket and its islands are ideal for sailing, diving & snorkelling, golfing and all kinds of sports and entertainment you can wish for.
+You can also take a trip with a submarine to discover the colourful marine lives under the sea.
+There is plenty of holiday accommodation available ranging from standard bungalows to 5-star hotels.

 Phuket has lots to offer the intrepid traveller; whether it is sailing through cliffs, diving through underwater cave systems, lounging on white sand beaches, snorkelling amongst turtles, visiting elephants and gibbon sanctuaries, trekking through the rainforest or bathing in a waterfall.
 Sail along Phang Nga Bay on a kayak under monumental cliffs and through secret lagoons making your way through ‘Hongs’ which are enclosed lagoons.
 Visit Old Phuket town has a mismatch of Sino–Portugese architecture in an array of brightly coloured mansion buildings, adorned shops with flowers and lanterns and a vibrant nightlife.
 Discover Wat Chalong temple is the most famous Buddhist temple in Phuket.
 Although built in the 19th century, the majestic building still looks untouched and glistens gold with delicate adorning’s.
 Take a trip to James Bond island, the hugely popular tourist destination, easily recognisable by its uniquely inverted islands.
 It may just be worth a visit just for the cruise from Phuket island through the limestone cliffs to the island.
 Take a tour of Coral & Racha Islands on this day trip from Phuket.
 Get picked up from your hotel and whisked around the tropical islands for a day of luxury lounging, snorkelling and have the option for extra activities such as beach diving, parasailing or banana boat riding.